 and tuck the sky into your make-up case.

 I’ve been surprised to find

 on the line, patches

 stashed beneath the crabgrass,

-of shooting stars.
+a tumble of shooting stars.